hduffin/Dcm2Bids/RA_guide.md

 ### bids_valid
 * Verify the script worked, open the subjects session in the Nifti folder it should look bids appropriate
-* Then go to this website and select the entire Nifit folder
+* Then go to this website and select the entire Nifti folder
 * http://bids-standard.github.io/bids-validator/